Cracked Wine Cork

 (also label and most certainly the wine itself)

-- Or if not during storage prior been shipped, the cork could have dried out during transportation, for example if the container was not reefer and the wine was shipped during hot weather, Non refrigerated container can get really hot inside during the journey to the final destination, which could last for several weeks (e.g. as per www.SeaRates.com, shipping time between "Le Havre, France" to "Hong Kong" takes about a month).
+For example, suppose the container was not reefer, and the wine was shipped during hot weather.
+In that case, a non-refrigerated container can get really hot inside during the journey to the final destination, which could last for several weeks.
+External conditions such as heat from sun exposure, as well as temperature differences throughout the journey, definitely can affect the cork and impact the wine. (e.g., as per www.SeaRates.com, shipping time between "Le Havre, France" and "Hong Kong" takes about a month).